Are you having a problem with your WordPress emails not sending?

 4. Install the Free WP Mail SMTP Plugin

-Now, open your WordPress dashboard and install the free WP Mail SMTP plugin from WordPress.org.
+There are a few different SMTP services available, but in this instance we’ll be using WP Mail SMTP, so head on over to your WordPress dashboard and install the free WP Mail SMTP plugin from WordPress.org.

 Once you've activated the plugin, go to WP Mail SMTP → Settings.

-At the top of the settings, enter the From Email and From Name that you want to use for your site.
+At the top of the email settings, enter the From Email and From Name that you want to use for your site.
 These should match your SendGrid Single Sender:

 Then, find the Mailer section and choose SendGrid.
 Once you've done that, paste in the API key below and click Save Settings: